William McMahon: Birth and family background

 McMahon was born in Redfern, Sydney, New South Wales, on 23 February 1908.
 He was the third of five children born to solicitor William Daniel McMahon and Mary (née Walder), daughter of a sailmaker; an older brother predeceased him.
-His father, a Catholic, had a reputation as a heavy drinker and habitual gambler; his mother, an Anglican, was of English and Irish descent.
+His father, a Catholic, had a reputation as a heavy drinker and habitual gambler; his mother, an Anglican, was of Irish and English descent.

 McMahon's paternal grandfather, James "Butty" McMahon, was born in County Clare, Munster, Ireland, and married Mary Coyle of County Fermanagh, Ulster, Ireland.
 He arrived in Australia as a child, and eventually founded his own freight company, which became one of the largest in Sydney.
-Upon his death in 1914 his estate was valued at almost £240,000, an immense sum at the time.
+Upon his death in 1914, his estate was valued at almost £240,000, an immense sum at the time.

 Childhood and education

 McMahon spent his early life in Redfern.
 His mother died in 1917, when he was nine years old, and he was subsequently raised by her relatives.
 He moved home frequently as he was shifted between family members, living for periods in Kensington, Beecroft, Gordon, and Centennial Park.
 McMahon saw little of his father or his siblings, who were raised separately; his older brother James died of Spanish flu in 1919.
 His uncle Samuel Walder – a businessman who was Lord Mayor of Sydney in 1932 – acted as a sort of surrogate father.
 McMahon began his education at Abbotsholme College, a short-lived private school in Killara.
 One of his schoolmates there was Harold Holt, another future prime minister.
 He was later sent to Sydney Grammar School, where he was an above-average student without excelling academically.

-McMahon's father died when he was 18, leaving him a substantial inheritance.
-He had failed the leaving certificate at Sydney Grammar, but by passing a matriculation exam was able to enter the University of Sydney in 1927.
-At the insistence of his uncle, he chose to study law, graduating with a Bachelor of Laws in 1930.
+McMahon's father died in 1926, when his son was 18 years old, leaving him a substantial inheritance.
+He had failed the leaving certificate at Sydney Grammar, but by his passing a matriculation exam was able to enter the University of Sydney in 1927.
+At the insistence of Walder, he chose to study law, graduating with a Bachelor of Laws in 1930.
 McMahon, who lived at St Paul's College, was more interested in the social scene than his degree.
 He spent his inheritance freely, owning several racehorses, and was known for betting significant amounts on the races.
 According to Alan Reid, "his reputation was that he completed his university career on less actual work than anyone in the college".

 Despite his diminutive physique – he stood 5 ft 7 in as an adult – McMahon did achieve some success as an athlete.
 He won his university's lightweight boxing title, and in his final year at Sydney Grammar rowed in the Head of the River race.